VoxeLibre/VoxeLibre/mods/ITEMS/mcl_bows/README.txt

-This mod adds bows, arrows and throwable items for MineClone 2.
+This mod adds bows and arrows for MineClone 2.

 License:
 * Source code: LGPL 3.0